Zac has worked with teens for over 15 years and enjoys sharing his expertise with others.

-What I am able to offer is a broad experience interacting with thousands of teenagers, combined with a top-fight education on adolescence.
-And, what I've learned is that while each teenager is a unique special flower who needs personalized attention and care, the goals of this stage of life share some common characteristics across region and context.
+What I am able to offer is a broad experience interacting with thousands of teenagers, combined with a top education on adolescence.
+And, what I've learned is that while each teenager is a unique special flower who needs personalized attention and care, the goals of this stage of life share some common characteristics across regions and contexts.
 As a parent, you can help your teenager accomplish these goals, tailor-maid in your situation.
 When I meet with parents I describe these goals of adolescence as three questions teenagers need answers to.
 I didn't invent these, I'm just describing them to you.

 The Three Questions or Goals of Adolescence

 - The question of Identity: Who am I?

 - The question of Affinity: Where do I belong?